SilvioMessi/nlu/README.md

 pip install git+https://github.com/SilvioMessi/nlu.git
 ```
 ### Dependencies
 *  Stanford CoreNLP
-At the moment all the NLP (Natural Language Processing) task are made by Stanford CoreNLP library, used like external [server](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html).
+At the moment all the NLP (Natural Language Processing) task are made by [Stanford CoreNLP](https://stanfordnlp.github.io/CoreNLP/), used like external [server](https://stanfordnlp.github.io/CoreNLP/corenlp-server.html).
 Before use NLU library make sure that an instance of CoreNLP Server is correctly running on port 9000.
 * Wordnet
 The NLU library use [Wordnet](https://wordnet.princeton.edu/).
-Before use NLU library make sure that Wordnet corpora is correctly "intstalled" by [NTLK](http://www.nltk.org/data.html)
+Before use NLU library make sure that Wordnet corpora is correctly "intstalled" by [NTLK](http://www.nltk.org/data.html).

 ## Basic Usage
 ```python